Psychogenic pain syndromes

 • fibromyalgia

-Chronic pain is closely related to psycho-emotional state.
+Chronic pain is closely related to the psycho-emotional state.

 This creates a vicious circle:

-Pain → Psychoemotional disorders → Behavioral maladjustment → Social isolation → Increased pain
+Pain → Psycho-emotional disturbances → Behavioral maladjustment → Social isolation → Increased pain

 In some cases, psychological distress becomes the root cause of pain: